vartiaiv/Green-Learning/README.md

 - Matplotlib
 - Scikit-learn (Sklearn)
 - Scikit-image (Skimage)
+- Abseil-py for command line flags compatible with Tensorflow syntax

 Other dependencies are installed automatically if following the setup instructions.
+Of the packages Abseil-py is the least important one if we don't want/need make the scripts command line friendly.

 (Also, Pickle is part of Python standard library these days, so no need to install it separately)

 ## Setup run environment from scratch